Sleep Training According to Babywise (Baby Wise)

 An important part of the Babywise method is consistency and establishing a sleep routine.
 Part of this routine is allowing your baby to self-soothe.
 Learning to sleep without props is a valuable life skill for your little one, and imperative to having success with your sleep schedule.

 There are a lot of misconceptions about what is sleep training according to Babywise.
 Many people have come to assume that in order to be successful with the Baby Wise program, you need to put your baby in bed awake and leave him there until the next feeding time, no matter what.
-This is never actually stated in the book On Becoming Babywise, however.
+This is never actually stated in the book Babywise, however.

 So what is Babywise sleep training exactly?
 What does Babywise say about sleep training?
 What doesn’t it say?
 Do you really need to sleep train a baby?
 How do you sleep train a Babywise baby?
 What are some good sample sleep schedules?
 Let’s discuss.